 There’s always a process you wish would be improved.
 Now’s the time to stop grumbling and do something about it!
 Sit down and explore the process or procedure and find a few ways to improve upon it.
 Create a plan and take it to your boss.
-Maybe you can be the one to put it into action.
+This not only is something productive to do when bored at work, but maybe you can be the one to put it into action.

 4. Spend Time Networking

 It’s easy to spend time on social media hanging out with your friends.
 It’s a little more challenging to start making connections outside of your social media sites.
 Instead of posting another pic on Instagram, treat your Linkedin profile like Twitter and really engage with your connections.

 Or, try attending a few events or joining local groups.
 The groups don’t have to be professional in nature for you to benefit.
 Pursuing hobbies also helps boost your career in many ways, so take up what interests you and develop your skills.